maximilianofni/maximilianofni/README.md

 ### Hi, My name is MAXIMILIANO 👋
 - I like to practice and watch sports.
 I like judo, running, swimming, going to the gym, playing soccer.
 - I like to learn about new technologies web .
-- I am currently learning about development on ARDUINO.
+- I am currently learning about project development at ARDUINO.

 ### SKILLS